 Don’t delay in initiating your case, as each state has statutes of limitations that are strictly upheld—the time is of the essence.

 You have the right to hire a personal injury lawyer knowledgeable in motorcycle accident injury law.
 Put the expertise of the experienced attorneys at Joe I. Zaid & Associates to work on your case.
-Let them investigate every detail in the circumstances of your particular case and find out just who is legally liable for your injuries.
-Joe I. Zaid & Associates routinely work with expert witnesses to teach the judge/jury about your injuries and what they will mean in relation to your future and your family’s future.
+Let them investigate every detail in your particular case’s circumstances and find out who is legally liable for your injuries.
+Joe I. Zaid & Associates routinely work with expert witnesses to teach the judge/jury about your injuries and what they will mean concerning your and your family’s future.

 The specific damages that can be compensated differ from state to state.
 Generally speaking, in addition to the medical, hospital and rehabilitation expenses, the dollar amount rewarded is based on the nature and extent of the injury; whether the injury is temporary/permanent; pain and suffering; loss of earnings and impairment of earning capacity; any disfigurement or deformity; mental anguish; and the loss of enjoyment of life.